ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

     ````

 5. At this point, you might be thinking, "This is a lot of work to share a package!"
     And you're right!
-Woudn't it be nice if we could just install the package from PyPI
+Wouldn't it be nice if we could just install the package from PyPI
     or even directly from github?
 Well, that's what we'll do in the next section.

 ## Summary